JanHerca/urantiapedia/output/wikijs/en/article/Sue_Tennant/The_Urantia_Book_Why_are_its_readers_challenged.md

 There is no human authority, religious or otherwise, by which the truth of _The Urantia Book_'s teachings can be validated.
 No authoritative voice exists that can assure the new reader of the reliability of its information.
 Therefore, it is the individual reader who must resolve this issue and eventually reach a decision—either to embrace its teachings, or to ignore or reject them.
 For many, the truths contained within the book strike a deep, personal chord of truth that is self-authenticating.
 For others an inner voice beckons saying, "this is the way."
 Ultimately, placing our full trust in that inner voice is the most important lesson of our spiritual life.
 And it is the very essence of personal religious experience.

 > Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
 The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.
-It is futile to talk about a revival of primitive Christianity; you must go forward from where you find yourselves. ([UB 195:10.1](/en/The_Urantia_Book/195#p10_1))
+It is futile to talk about a revival of primitive Christianity; you must go forward from where you find yourselves. (<a id="a78_356"></a>[UB 195:10.1](/en/The_Urantia_Book/195#p10_1))

 ## External links